 What is a Menstrual Cup?

-A menstrual cup is a flexible, bell-shaped device designed to be inserted into the vagina to collect menstrual fluid.
+A menstrual cup is a flexible, bell-shaped device inserted into the vagina to collect menstrual fluid.
 Unlike tampons and pads, which absorb blood, a menstrual cup simply collects it, providing a more natural and often more comfortable experience.
 Most menstrual cups, including The Honey Pot’s, are crafted from medical-grade silicone, a safe and inert material suitable for internal wear.

 The concept of internal menstrual collection isn’t entirely new, with early prototypes dating back to the 1930s.
 However, modern menstrual cups have significantly evolved in design, material, and user-friendliness, gaining widespread popularity in recent decades as awareness of environmental impact and personal health grows.

 Compared to traditional sanitary products, menstrual cups offer distinct advantages.
 They are reusable, drastically reducing waste generated by disposable pads and tampons.
 They also tend to be more economical in the long run, as a single cup can last for years with proper care.
-Furthermore, because they collect rather than absorb, they don’t cause the vaginal dryness sometimes associated with tampons, and they allow users to gain a better understanding of their flow volume.
+Because they collect rather than absorb, they don’t cause the vaginal dryness sometimes associated with tampons, and they allow users to gain a better understanding of their flow volume.
 While the initial learning curve for insertion and removal can be a challenge for some, many users find the benefits far outweigh this initial hurdle, reporting increased comfort and confidence during their periods.

 Understanding Menstrual Cup Materials